 The program started in 2012 when TPC police clinician Jessica Zira joined the Providence Police Department.
 After that program was successful, TPC worked with Warwick Police to identify a need for services there, and brought on Maureen Gouveia to serve that city in 2014.
 Clinician Heather Seger started in the West Warwick PD in early 2017.

 In addition to their day-to-day duties, Zira and Gouveia have worked to bring a great deal of knowledge to their respective departments.
 Gouveia chairs a monthly meeting that brings officers designated mental health specialists together to talk about strategies for responding to a person undergoing a psychiatric crisis.
+In West Warwick, Seger's work as Behavioral Health Navigator focuses on outreach surrounding the prevention and treatment of substance use disorders.

 Zira helped to roll out 15 four-hour mental health trainings for the entire Providence Police Department (500 officers), through paid overtime from a federal grant.
 The training may become mandatory for all police officers in Rhode Island in the future.
 Both Zira and Gouveia also run trainings for new recruits at both police academies.